diggsweden/LDES-DCAT-AP-test-cases/README.md

 24. Updating an agent
 25. Removing an agent
 26. Accepting non-dcat specific metadata, e.g. stuff from GeoDCAT
-27. Updates that are the exact same time
+27. Updates that are at the exact same time